Dolby Vision, HDR and SDR TV – a huge difference (AV 2024 guide)

 • Samsung’s inability to play native DV, instead presenting it in the inferior HDR10, is not always evident to buyers.

-• HDr10+ content is usually downscaled to HDR10 on most other TVs.
+• HDR10+ content is usually downscaled to inferior HDR10 on most other TVs.

 HDR10

-Technically it should have 1000nits peak brightness and at least 5000:1 contrast.
-But TVs with as low as 400nits claim DV support.
-They mean that the TV can decode HDR10 metadata but reproduces it to the panel’s best ability.
-It’s the difference between scenery shot in bright sunlight versus shot on a cloudy day – the dynamic range is just not there.
+Technically, it should have 600-1000 nits peak brightness and at least 1500:1 contrast.
+But TVs with as low as 400 nits claim HDR10 support.
+This means the TV can decode HDR10 metadata but reproduce it to the panel’s best ability.
+It is the difference between scenery shot in bright sunlight and shot on a cloudy day—the dynamic range is just not there.

 Pro